National Alliance of Buy Here Pay Here Dealers

 First, the consumer benefits from the financers’ increased flexibility in credit granting criteria.
 Financers who utilize devices frequently broaden credit approvals as indicated by the survey.
 The NABD survey included the following question:

-1. Do you believe the use of payment devices allows you greater flexibility in your credit
+1. Do you believe the use of payment devices allows you greater flexibility in your credit granting criteria?

 Yes – 84%